Bzcasper/adk-python/TASK.md

 - [ ] Need to create a unified content model for consistent data handling
 - [x] Need comprehensive deployment documentation for Modal Labs ✅ Completed
 - [x] Need testing utilities for local development ✅ Completed
+- [ ] Need to implement Apify integration for advanced web scraping
+- [ ] Need to set up Neon PostgreSQL for scalable database operations
+- [ ] Need to implement FastAPI routes for all functionality
+- [ ] Need to add proper authentication and authorization
+- [ ] Need to implement comprehensive testing strategy

 ## Completed Tasks
 - [x] Project Initialization (Task 1.1)